 There are many things to consider when developing a remote teaching plan or an online learning course.
 Below are some essential things to think about as you begin this process.

 In order to support quality teaching in an online/remote environment, you may need to think about your technology needs in a way that you haven’t needed to in the past.
-In preparation for your teaching this summer, we’d ask you to consider the following:

 - In this instance, a day and time are scheduled for the class

 - Instructors should specify expectations for scheduled times in the course outline

 - Virtual Classroom components can be combined with online asynchronous (Online Classroom) components.
 For example, synchronous tutorials may be scheduled for a specific time through a virtual classroom and core lecture components may be available through pre-recorded online modules

 The Online Classroom instructor mode is referenced in MOSAIC to identify any learning component that is designed for the online environment.
 Learning occurs in a completely asynchronous, self-paced manner with instructors guiding students through the learning.